Online MBA Programs in Information Technology

 Computer network architects construct data communication networks such as LANs, WANs, and intranets of all sizes.
 While most work in-house to build and maintain a company’s proprietary networks, some freelance.
-The majority are employed in computer systems design services, and a significant portion work for telecommunications carriers.
+The majority are employed in computer systems design services and a significant portion of telecommunications carriers’ work.
 Many also work for employment services, insurance carriers, and in management at companies.
 This position only requires a bachelor’s degree, but a master’s degree can help you secure a higher salary and more opportunities.
 Job titles include design engineer, network and security engineer, network analyst, telecommunications analyst, and solutions architect.

 - Developing or advising regarding network security features such as firewalls and automated security probes or audits

 - Overseeing network performance and reports to pinpoint problems and inefficiencies